influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/https_setup.md

 The following command generates a private key file (`.key`) and a self-signed certificate file (`.crt`) which remain valid for the specified `NUMBER_OF_DAYS`.
-It outputs those files to InfluxDB's default certificate file paths and gives them the required permissions.
+It outputs those files to InfluxEnterprise's default certificate file paths and gives them the required permissions.

 ```